-Whether you left school before Eisenhower became president or received your diploma yesterday, you're always being graded on how you handle credit.
-What's more, the score you get -- a number ranging from 300 to 850 -- is no trifling matter.
+No matter when you left school, you're always being graded on how you handle credit.
+What's more, the score you get (a number ranging from 300 to 850) is no trifling matter.
 That number (known as the Fair Isaac Corporation or FICO score, named for the analytical company that devised it) determines the rates you get on your mortgage and car loans, and even whether you are approved for a new apartment.

 It is relatively easy to establish a credit history, but difficult to fix your record if you've mismanaged credit in the past.
 Still, making the right moves boosts that credit score.

 Find Out Your Standing

 Credit bureaus are required to provide consumers with a free annual credit report.
 You can also purchase a credit report (although not your FICO score) from the three major credit bureaus:

 Fair Isaac offers all three reports plus your FICO score (www.myfico.com).
 Costs vary, as does the amount of information each report provides, but any one report should give a good bird's-eye view of your credit.